guildai/guildai/guild/tests/run-impl.md

     ... """)

     >>> run(cwd)
-    invalid setting for operation 'op': resource 'not-defined' required by operation 'op' is not defined
+    invalid definition for operation 'op': resource 'not-defined' required by operation 'op' is not defined
     <exit 1>

 ## Run various operations